 How to Get a Record Expunged in Indiana

 James D. Crum has been a criminal defense attorney for roughly 30 years.
 For the first 20, he could count the number of expungement cases on one hand.
-Now the tool to clear criminal records has become a significant part of his business.
+Now the tool to clear criminal records has become a significant part of his legal practice.

 “Up until about 2011, the only expungement we had was for false arrest, basically,” Crum says of Indiana expungement law.
 “Our legislators in the early 2010s felt there were too many people out there whose background checks were causing them problems, and they have learned from their mistakes and been crime-free.
 So now they have developed an expungement law that allows us to expunge most convictions, not all, and any arrests that didn’t result in convictions.”